Consider this glossary an aperitif to prepare your palate for what’s to come.

 Move over gluten-free bread, European, traditional bread made better by the use of freshly milled grain, is capturing our attention in 2018.
-Pate fermentee, French for “old dough”, describes the process in which old dough ( or starter) is added to the new dough to make a more intensely, flavored bread.
-This is how sourdough bread is made and it’s decidedly more complex than your average slice of bread.
+Pate fermentee (French for “old dough”) describes the process where old dough (or starter) is added to the new dough.
+Sourdough bread is made this way, and it’s decidedly more complex than your average slice of bread.

-“Keen-wah”.
-By now we all should know how to pronounce the South American super seed that has become synonymous as the “healthier than” option on so many menus.
+“Keen-wah.”
+We all should know how to pronounce the South American super seed that has become synonymous as the “healthier than” option on so many menus.
 Nutritionally speaking, Quinoa is a pretty incredible vegetable protein.
-In fact, it has all 20 amino acids, making it a complete protein which is why it’s the MVP for vegetarians and carnivores alike.
+It has all 20 amino acids, making it a complete protein, which is why it’s the MVP for vegetarians and carnivores.

 R: Ras el hanout

-This Moroccan spice will be your go-to for summer BBQ season.
+This Moroccan spice will be your go-to for the summer BBQ season.
 Learn to make it here.

 The new star of the brunch menu is this one skillet, Tunisia wonder that combines fresh eggs cooked on top of a rich tomato pepper sauce flavored with cumin and cayenne.
 It’s the new frittata, which means that it’s perfectly okay to transform last night’s leftovers into today’s breakfast.